Use this guide to help make sure everything goes smoothly on moving day. Be sure to note items that can’t be moved or must be moved by your vendor.

 Check whether furniture or equipment needs to be disconnected or disassembled

 Do items being moved need to be disassembled and/or disconnected?
-If yes, UW Moving will coordinate this work with the FS Care Team.
+If yes, UW Moving will coordinate this work with the UW Facilities Care Team.
 If you’re unsure what needs to be disconnected or disassembled, let us know and a staff member will meet with you to preview your move needs.

 Prepare for extra trash and recyclables